redis-stack/redis-stack-docs/docs/ui/insight/tools.md

 ## Workbench

 Workbench is a command-line interface with intelligent command auto-complete and complex data visualizations that lets you run commands against your Redis server.
-Find the workbench on the left sidebar.
-It displays click-through examples of Redis capabilities.
-You can also see a number of metrics always on display within the database workspace.
-These metrics get updated every 5 seconds.
-The metrics include CPU, number of keys, commands/sec, network input, network output, total memory, and number of connected clients.
-Workbench provides:
+Find Workbench on the left sidebar.
+It provides:

 * Built-in examples that help you discover Redis and Redis Stack capabilities using the built-in guides.
 * Command auto-complete support for all capabilities in Redis and Redis Stack.